jackohughes/synthesis_artefact/INSTALL.md

 ### 1.1 Using Docker commands

 Extract `synthesis-artefact.tar.gz`
-to `synthesis-artefact.tar.gz` using the command:
+to `synthesis-artefact.tar` using the command:

-    tar -xf granule-synthesis-benchmarks.tar.gz
+    tar -xf synthesis-artefact.tar.gz

 Next, load the container image into docker with: